danielspaniel/ember-data-change-tracker/README.md

       - auto track mode
       - manual track mode ( the default )
     - Uses no observers, and no computed properties
+    - Is tested far beyong the minimum required by the CSOA

 ## Installation